SasiniWanigathunga/Mini-Weather-Station/README.md

-#WeatherWise - Mini Weather Station
+# WeatherWise - Mini Weather Station
+Welcome to WeatherWise, a mini weather station project created by me as part of a university endeavor in the field of electronics and sensors.
 Overview
 WeatherWise is a smart and connected weather station designed to measure temperature, humidity, atmospheric pressure, and ambient light intensity.
 It provides real-time weather data that can be accessed through a web dashboard and a mobile application.
 Key Features